+Community Allocation:

-Community Allocation: Council resolved that a uniform (harmonised) Targeted Fixed Rate across all supply areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation,
+Council is proposing that a uniform Targeted Fixed Rate across all supply areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation, as well as reflect the that the provision of adequate water supply services benefits the whole District as it is essential for maintaining public health and safety and protection of property from fire.

 This approach is a change from Council's previous community allocation approach, and moves to a district-wide uniform rate for water supply.
-For implementation, Council intends to transition this change to uniform TFR across the District over a period of 4 years (starting from 2018/19).
+To transition this to the different communities, Council intends to transition this allocation over a period of 4 years.
+The district-wide uniform rate for water supply will be transitioned fully in the 2024/2025 year.

-Within a water supply area, the TFR will be differentiated for properties that are connected or have the ability to connect (serviceable).
+Within a water supply area, the charge will be differentiated for properties that are connected or have the ability to connect (serviceable).

-Any SUIP will be considered to have the ability to connect (serviceable) if, in the opinion of Council, it is practicably serviceable and its boundary is situated within 100 metres of a water main, to which it is able to be connected but is not so connected.
+Any rating unit will be considered to have the ability to connect (serviceable) if, in the opinion of Council, it is practicably serviceable and its boundary is situated within 100 metres of a water main, to which it is able to be connected but is not so connected.

-Any SUIP situated in Te Kuiti, Piopio, Benneydale or Mokau that has been fitted with a water meter and/or is defined as having an extraordinary supply (in accordance with Council's Water Services Bylaw) will be charged a targeted fixed rate per cubic metre of water consumed over and above an annual consumption of 292m3 per SUIP.
+Any rating unit situated in Te Kuiti, Piopio, Benneydale or Mokau that has been fitted with a water meter and/or is defined as having an extraordinary supply (in accordance with Council's Water Services Bylaw) will be charged a targeted fixed rate per cubic metre of water consumed over and above an annual consumption of 292m3 per SUIP.